How To Manage Employees Working From Home

 When you consider that organisations with office-based employees, literally had to change their working arrangements and methods of communications to a remote home based one overnight, following the first lockdown in March, it’s not hard to appreciate what a massive upheaval this has been for both employers and employees alike.

 Subsequently, not only has this thrown up a lot of issues to do with managing employees remotely, but also some interesting findings regarding the advantages and disadvantages of working from home for both employees and their managers.
 But ultimately if you’re to get the best out of people working under these conditions you need to know how to effectively manage people remotely, and the best way to do this is through an HR survey.
+Useful tip: our work from home survey template will help you get started quickly.

 In this two-part blog series, we will explore how you can use surveys to better manage your remote staff, but before we do that, we will take a look at the pros and cons of working from home.